Locust bean gum: Chemistry

 Locust bean gum occurs as a white to yellow-white powder.
 It consists chiefly of high-molecular-weight hydrocolloidal polysaccharides, composed of galactose and mannose units combined through glycosidic linkages, which may be described chemically as galactomannan.
 It is dispersible in either hot or cold water, forming a sol having a pH between 5.4 and 7.0, which may be converted to a gel by the addition of small amounts of sodium borate.
 Locust bean gum is composed of a straight backbone chain of D-mannopyranose units with a side-branching unit of D-galactopyranose having an average of one D-galactopyranose unit branch on every fourth D-mannopyranose unit.

 Food science

-The bean, when made into powder, is sweet—with a flavor similar to chocolate—and is used to sweeten foods and as a chocolate substitute, although this carob powder is produced from the fruit pod after removal of seeds, while the gum is produced from the seeds themselves.
+The bean, when made into powder, is sweet—with a flavor similar to chocolate—and is used to sweeten foods and as a chocolate substitute.
+Carob powder is produced from the fruit pod after removal of seeds, while the gum is produced from the seeds themselves.
 It is also used in pet foods and inedible products such as mining products, paper making, and to thicken textiles.
 It is used in cosmetics and to enhance the flavor of cigarettes.
 Shoe polish and insecticides also have locust bean gum powder as an additive.
 It is soluble in hot water.